Understanding Piedmont Church Finances

 Investing in our Future

-The Board of Trustees engages in strategic planning to build on PCC’s many strengths, and to ensure a vibrant and sustainable congregation in the years to come.
+The Board of Trustees engages in strategic planning to build on our many strengths, and to ensure a vibrant and sustainable congregation in the years to come.
 Goals include effective communication within the church family and dynamic outreach efforts to the wider community.
 Achieving the goals associated with these plans often comes with a financial cost.
-The Board of Trustees sets aside funds from its reserves to invest in PCC’s future.
+The Board of Trustees sets aside funds from its reserves to invest in our future.

 Members receive quarterly statements showing the amount of their pledge (and progress towards completion), as well as other gifts and payments made for

 pay-as-you-go events such as dinners, camps and programs such as Mexico mission trips.
-Pledges are made on a calendar year basis, whereas PCC’s budget is based on the July 1 to June 30 fiscal year.
+Pledges are made on a calendar year basis, whereas Piedmont Church’s budget is based on the July 1 to June 30 fiscal year.
 Each year at the Annual Meeting in June, members vote on a budget for the upcoming year.

-PCC would not exist without the generous support of its members and friends.
+Piedmont Community Church would not exist without the generous support of its members and friends.
 Thank you.